Vyral/greg-mcdaniel/_drafts/mold-this-property-into-your-dream-home.md

 {% include youtube.html %}

-Have you ever wanted to shape a property into your dream home?
-If so, I have the opportunity for you\!
+<center>Have you ever wanted to shape a property into your dream home?
+If so, I have the opportunity for you!</center>

 The property you see behind me was recently beleaguered by a water main break that caused flooding throughout the home. **It’s being gutted as we speak, but it’ll soon be restored and better than ever**.